alkhe/fluxette/README.md

 export default actions;
 ```

 Finally, create your instance of `fluxette`.
+Export bound functions so you can type less!

 **index.js**
 ```js